chicio/chicio.github.io/src/posts/2021-06-06-ddd-dictionary.md

 From the definition (and also from the name itself :laughing: ) a bounded context is a specific limit boundary within a software model.
 Inside a bounded context everything is explicit about the model.
-The software model inside a bounded context is created using terms from a language developed but the team working on the it.
+The software model inside a bounded context is created using terms from a language developed by the team working on the it.
 This language is called Ubiquitous language and its main features are:

 * It should be rigorous and non ambiguous